thiskeerthi/just-for-fun/README.md

 # Just For Fun

-This is a repo created by me to try new things using git.
+This is a repo created by me to try out new things using git.